dfinity/icp-cli-recipes/recipes/asset-canister/README.md

 When this recipe is executed:

 1. Downloads the official assets canister WASM from the specified SDK version
-2. Injects template type metadata ("template:type" = "assets")
-3. Injects any custom metadata specified in the configuration
+2. Injects any custom metadata specified in the configuration
-4. Optionally optimizes the WASM file if `shrink` is enabled
-5. Optionally compresses the WASM file if `compress` is enabled
-6. Configures asset synchronization for the specified directory
+3. Configures asset synchronization for the specified directory

 ## Asset Synchronization